trustedshops-public/python-mailtrap-handler/README.md

 # mailtrap-handler
-Implimentation for mailtrap basic functionalities using python
+Implementation for mailtrap basic functionalities using python

 ### Requirements
 All you need is Python version 3.6 or above